A person is like a dish. It’s made up of various

 absolute truth.
 Traits are not diseases or genes that could be passed on

-through the blood or over the genes.
+through the blood or genes.
 Nobody is like anybody else.
 Everybody is

 parents or grandparents or sometimes relatives- ‘she’s like her father, he’s